-All the profits made by invested funds falls under the category of inflows.
-But if the company has purchased a fixed asset, gives a loan to other entities or makes payment into investment vehicles is considered outflows.
+All the profits made by invested funds fall under the category of inflows.
+But if the company has purchased a fixed asset, gives a loan to other entities, or makes payment into investment vehicles is considered outflows.

 How the profits and cash flows are different?